maxng07/filecrypter-gui/README.md

 The program uses AES-GCMSIV cipher suite with AES256 for encryption and the user's secret password is not stored within the encrypted file.
 The user needs to remember the password used to perform encryption on their files.

 <h2>Usage </h2>
-1. Download the package of their choice, Windows or MAC OSX from <a href="https://github.com/maxng07/filecrypter-gui/releases"> here </a>
+1. Download the package of their choice, Windows or MAC OSX from <a href="https://github.com/maxng07/filecrypter-gui/releases"> here </a> <br>
 2. Create a Directory or Folder, and place the package there.
 Uncompressed or UnZip the package using WinZip (for Windows).
-For MAC, OSX automatically unzip when you download the zipped package.
+For MAC, OSX automatically unzip when you download the zipped package. <br>
 3. The Zipped package contains 3 files; Indexfc.html, config.json and Filecrypter program.
-You will need all 3 files to run.
+You will need all 3 files to run. <br>
 4. Config.json sets the basic configuration, you can edit it using a text editor.
 The default settings are pre-configured and you do not need to change it.
-If there is a need, you can edit config.json to change IP address and TCP port.
+If there is a need, you can edit config.json to change IP address and TCP port. </br>
-5. Launch Filecrypter program by double clicking on it in Windows, for MAC clicking on the program for Finder windows works too.
+5. Launch Filecrypter program by double clicking on it in Windows, for MAC clicking on the program for Finder windows works too. <br>
-6. Launch your web browser, and use this in the address bar http://127.0.0.1:8888 and enter.
+6. Launch your web browser, and use this in the address bar http://127.0.0.1:8888 and enter. <br>
-7. You should see a webpage like this.
+7. You should see a webpage like this. <br>
 <img src="https://github.com/maxng07/filecrypter-gui/blob/master/tutorial/filecrypt-gui.png">

 An animated tutorial has been created if you need help using the Web Page.
 You can refer it <a href="https://github.com/maxng07/filecrypter-gui/blob/master/tutorial/FileCrypt-mov.gif"> here. </a>